kubeflow/mpi-operator/proposals/elastic-horovod.md

 - [Alternatives Considered](#alternatives-considered)

 ## Motivation
-With the introduction of Elastic Horovod, the allreduce-styled framework for distributed-data-parallel training is capable of dynamically modifying the number of worker instances within one trianing task.
+With the introduction of Elastic Horovod, the allreduce-styled framework for distributed-data-parallel training is capable of dynamically modifying the number of worker instances within one training task.
 Such a feature enables an mpi-job to brace failure of worker pods during an experiment without checkpoint, as well as release/absorb resources under various conditions.

 However, the contemporary design of mpi-operator does not provide necessary information update to the launcher for elastic training.
 With the enhancement of mpi-operator to handle replicas change or pod failure, we are expecting to support Elastic Horovod in mpi-jobs.